 Subsidiaries are defined as companies in which the shareholder has a controlling influence, normally where the shareholding exceeds 50 per cent.
 Associates are defined as companies in which the Group has a significant, but not controlling, influence.
 This is normally deemed the case where the shareholding is between 20 and 50 per cent.
-Investments in subsidiaries are recognised at cost price.
+Investments in subsidiaries are recognised at the lowest of cost and fair value.